Referential actions

 Result of using Restrict

-Users with posts cannot be deleted.
-The User's id cannot be changed.
+s with posts cannot be deleted.
+The User

 NoAction

-• PostgreSQL: NoAction allows the check (if a referenced row on the table exists) to be deferred until later in the transaction.
-See for more information.
+allows the check (if a referenced row on the table exists) to be deferred until later in the transaction.
+See the PostgreSQL docs for more information. - MySQL:

-• SQLite: When a related primary key is modified or deleted, no action is taken.
-See for more information.
+.
+See the MySQL docs for more information. - SQLite: When a related primary key is modified or deleted, no action is taken.
+See the SQLite docs for more information.

-• SQL Server: When a referenced record is deleted or modified, an error is raised.
-See for more information.
+- SQL Server: When a referenced record is deleted or modified, an error is raised.
+See the SQL Server docs for more information.

 Example usage